fnordoglargh/BoardGameLeague/ABOUT.md

 ## Games

-The Games group box lets you create games, choos a name, select the minimum and maximum number of players, select a type and assign a game family.
+The Games group box lets you create games, choose a name, select the minimum and maximum number of players, select a type and optionally assign a game family.

 ### Game Types